MuskKat/Simplii/README.md

 - [x] Added update button for user info
 - [x] Cleaned the Database by dropping unused tables and fixing the column mapping of User table
 - [x] Fixed build and unit testing
-- [x] Added style checker
+- [x] Added style checker and fixed linting.
-- [x] Updated common errors in the helpful_resources folder for quick debugging and added a file with dummy data insert queries to get DB setup.
+- [x] Updated common errors in the helpful_resources folder and Code component Document.

 ### Future Enhancements: